CAAPIM/gateway-ansible-playbook/README.md

 _If password rule failed, any new node cannot be provisioned._

 ## Roles
-Roles are the key to create resuable playbooks and they can be found [here](/roles).
+Roles are the key to create reusable playbooks and they can be found [here](/roles).

 ## Playbooks
 Playbooks can be found [here](/playbooks).